NeoPositive/AngryBritishButler/README.md

 ## Compatibility

 This mod is designed to work seamlessly with the latest version of Lethal Company.
-Ensure your game is up to date for optimal performance - or it may just suck.
+Ensure your game is up to date for optimal performance - or it may just suck due to my incompentence.

-## Support and Feedback
+## Roadmap

-I would prefer to be DM'd privately than rather checking the Lethal Company Modding server, which you can DM me from for any feedback, bugs or suggestions.
+- I will soon enough **try** to aim to having no overlap with any of the audio (as none seems impossible due to RNG..)

-- **Discord**: @neopositive
+- I will add *Minuet* to replace the ButlerMurderTheme eventually.

 ## Credits